 The intuition is that the extra edge on the relation graph may join two connected components which are otherwise separate.
-As a result, a model under \nandp will predict the same label for the two components, thus the accuracy on one component will drop if two components have different labels.
+As a result, models under \nandp will predict the same label for the two components, thus their accuracy on one component will drop if two components have different labels.

-We further characterize three different levels of trade-offs (Figure~\ref{fig:tradeoff}).
+We further characterize three different levels of trade-offs (\autoref{fig:tradeoff}).
 First, if two inputs $\bfx,\bfz$ have the same most likely label on $\calD$, then the optimal accuracy under \nandp is the same as before normalization, in other words, robustness is obtained \emph{for free}.
-Second, if both $(\bfx,\bfz)$ and $(\bfz,\bfx)$ are in $\calR$ but $\bfx,\bfz$ have different most likely labels, then the model with the highest natural accuracy, which predicts the most likely label of $\bfx$ and $\bfz$ respectively, do not have any robustness.
+Second, if both $(\bfx,\bfz)$ and $(\bfz,\bfx)$ are in $\calR$ but $\bfx,\bfz$ have different most likely labels, then the model with the highest natural accuracy, which predicts the most likely label of $\bfx$ and $\bfz$ respectively, does not have any robustness.
 In contrast, \nandp achieves the optimal robust accuracy by predicting a \emph{single} label --- the most likely label of samples in $\{\bfx,\bfz\}$ --- for both $\bfx$ and $\bfz$.
 Third, if $\bfx$ can only be one-way transformed to two inputs $\bfz_1, \bfz_2$ with different most likely labels, then \nandp may have suboptimal robust accuracy.
 An absolutely robust classifier need to predict the same label for $\bfx,\bfz_1$ and $\bfz_2$, while the classifier with the highest robust accuracy should predict the mostly likely labels for $\bfz_1$ and $\bfz_2$ if $\bfz_1,\bfz_2$ appear more frequently than $\bfx$.